 The straw figure stood, Awakened, and raised its single eyebrow toward Vasher.

 Vasher pointed toward the guard room.
-In the near distance, he heard shouts.
+From it, he heard sudden shouts of surprise.

 Not much time at all, he thought.

-The straw person ran along the floor, then jumped up, vaulting through the bars of his cell.
-Vasher turned, pulling off his cloak, then setting it on the floor.
-Arranged as it was, it was the perfect shape of a person--one marked with rips that matched the scars on Vasher’s own body, and a hood cut with holes to match Vasher’s eyes.
-It had taken time to get right.
+The straw person ran along the floor, then jumped up, vaulting through the bars of Vasher’s’ cell.
+Vasher didn’t watch it go.
+Instead, he pulled off his cloak, then set it on the floor.
+Arranged as it was, it was the perfect shape of a person.
+It was marked with rips that matched the scars on Vasher’s body, and it had a hood cut with holes to match Vasher’s eyes.
+Such things were not necessary, but the closer an object was to human shape and form, the fewer Breaths it took to Awaken.

-Vasher sighed, leaning down, placing a hand on the cloak.
-He sorely missed the days when he’d had enough Breath to Awaken without regard for shape or focus.
-But, that had been a different time.
-He reached up, pulling a tuft of hair from his head, then sprinkled it across the hood of the cloak.
-Then, once again, he Breathed.
+Vasher leaned down, trying not to think of the days when he’d had enough Breaths to Awaken without regard for shape or focus.
+That had been a different time.
+He pulled a tuft of hair from his head, then sprinkled it across the hood of the cloak.

+Once again, he Breathed.

-It took the rest of his Breath--the living aura of a hundred separate people.
-With it gone, the cloak trembling, the scarf losing the rest of its color, Vasher felt. . .dimmer.
+It took the rest of his Breath.
+With it gone--the cloak trembling, the scarf losing the rest of its color--Vasher felt. . .dimmer.
 Colors weren’t as bright.
-He couldn’t feel the bustling of thousands of people moving about in the city above, a connection he always took for granted.
-It afforded little real advantage--one couldn’t locate people well with the sense.
-It was simply the awareness all men had for other people.
-It was that thing which told you, in the drowsiness of sleep, that someone was standing above you and watching.
-In Vasher, it had been magnified a hundred and fifty times.
+He couldn’t feel the bustling people moving about in the city above, a connection he often took for granted.
+It was the awareness all men had for other people--that thing which told you, in the drowsiness of sleep, when someone entered the room.
+In Vasher, with his Breaths, it had been magnified a hundred times over.

-And now it was gone.
+And now it was gone from him.
+Sucked into the cloak and the straw person, giving them power.

-The cloak moved, jerking.
+The cloak jerked, moving.
 Vasher leaned down.
 “Protect me,” he Commanded, and the cloak grew still.
 He stood, throwing it on as the straw figure returned to his window.
 It carried, as he had hoped, a large ring of keys.

-The figure’s straw feet were stained red with blood.
-It’s color seemed so dull to Vasher.
+The figure’s straw feet were stained red.
+The crimson blood seemed so dull to Vasher.

 He took the keys.
-“Thank you,” he said to the little figure.
+“Thank you,” he said.
 He always thanked them.
 He didn’t really know why, particularly since the next thing he did was reach up to touch the Awakened creature on the chest.

-“Sleep,” he commanded.
+“Your Breath to mine,” he commanded.
 The straw person immediately fell backward off the door--life draining from it--and Vasher got his Breath back.
 The familiar sense of awareness returned, the knowledge of connectedness, of fitting.
-He could only take the Breath back because he’d Awakened this creature himself--indeed, Awakenings of the sort he preformed were rarely permanent.
-He used his Breath like a reservoir, doling it out as needed, then recovering it when finished.
+He could only take the Breath back because he’d Awakened this creature himself--indeed, Awakenings of that sort were rarely permanent.
+He used his Breath like a reservoir, doling it out as needed, then recovering it.

-Compared to what he had once held, fifty Breath was laughably small.
+Compared to what he had once held, fifty Breaths were a laughably small number.
 However, when compared to nothing, it seemed nearly infinite.
 He shivered slightly in satisfaction.

 The yells from the guard room died out.
 The dungeon fell still.
 He had to keep moving.

-He quickly reached through the bars, using the keys to unlock his cell.
+He reached through the bars, using the keys to unlock his cell.
 He pushed the thick door open, rushing out into the hallway, leaving the straw figure discarded on the ground.
-However, Vasher didn’t move toward the entrance to the dungeons--instead, he turned south, penetrating deeper into their depths.
+He didn’t move toward the entrance to the dungeons, however.
+Instead, he turned south, penetrating into their depths.